ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/other-ice-flow-models.md

 \frac{\partial u}{\partial x} + \frac{\partial w}{\partial z} = 0
 $$

-where $u$ is the horizontal velocity and $w$ is the vertical velocity.
+where $u$ is the horizontal velocity and $w$ is the vertical velocity, i.e. the horizontal normal strain rate is equal to the negative of the vertical normal strain rate.

-Additionally assuming that the stresses and strains are aligned gives
+Additionally assuming that the stresses and strain rates are aligned gives

 $$
 \tau_{zz} = -\tau_{xx}